orlagh-sweeney/we-ride-cycling-club/README.md

 - Provide a contact details for users to be able to ask for more information.
 ### User Stories
 - As a user, I want to be able to easily navigate the website to discover more about the cycling club.
-- As a user, I want to be able to join the cylcing club.
+- As a user, I want to be able to join the cycling club.
-- As a user, I want to be able to find contact information should I have a question.
+- As a user, I want to be able to find contact information for the cycling club.
 - As a user, I want to be able to find the cycling club on social media.
 ### Colour Scheme
 #### The colour scheme used was a modern teal green with grey and white.
 A teal